- Borrowers with a credit score of 660 or higher

-Once known primarily as an investment bank, Goldman Sachs now offers savings accounts, CDs and personal loans to consumers through its Marcus brand.
+Once known primarily as an investment bank, Goldman Sachs now offers savings accounts, certificates of deposit (CDs), and personal loans to consumers through its Marcus brand.

-All of these services are available online, and the company’s personal loan application process is thoroughly modern, digital, and paperless.
+All these services are available online, and the company’s personal loan application process is modern, digital, and paperless.